zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

   - Login to your Azure subscription using the SPN credentials
   - Add or Update your local _k8s-extension_ Azure CLI extension
-  - Create Resource Group, Redis store and Kubernetes Secret for the Redis Key
+  - Create Azure resource group, Redis store, and Kubernetes Secret for the Redis Key
   - Create Dapr extension instance
   - Configure the state store on Kubernetes and deploy the Node app